You may have wondered, "Should I save or invest?".

-Here, we look at both options to help you work out which one is right for you.
+Here, we look at both options to help you decide – or if you need both.

-Saving is setting aside some of your money for the future.
+Saving is setting aside some of your money for future use, rather than spending it.
 You can add to your savings in one-off or regular payments.
 And if you use an easy-access savings account, you can get back what you put in – plus the interest you've earned – whenever you want it.

-Saving is also a safe option.
-Under the Financial Services Compensation Scheme, if a UK bank or building society that you save with goes bust, you'd get back up to £85,000 of your savings.
+However, saving has a lower risk of losing value.
+Under the Financial Services Compensation Scheme (FSCS), if a UK bank or building society you save with goes bust, you'd get back up to £85,000 of your savings.

 Investing is another way of setting aside money for the future, where you invest your money into something with the aim of making a profit in the long run.

-With investing, you're exposed to a different type of risk – exposure to the markets.
-The value of your investment can, and will, jump around so you could get back less than you put in.
+When you invest, you're exposed to a different type of risk – exposure to the markets.
+The value of your investment can, and will, jump around so you can get back less than you put in.
 Your expected returns can also fluctuate and are not guaranteed.
 If you’re thinking of investing, you should check whether the investment is FSCS protected too.

-Ideally, you should aim to invest for 5 years or more.
+Ideally, aim to invest for 5 years or more.
 A longer time frame gives your investment more time to recover if it falls in value.
-By planning when you'll want access to your money, you can manage the risk that you take.
+By planning when to access your money, you can manage the risk you take.

 Is investing worth the risk?
 Our guide can help you to decide.